 In the middle of his lectures at Cambridge, Wittgenstein often called himself an idiot when something confused him.
 He’d stand in front of the class unable to go forward.
 He was never able to publish anything.
 Had his never ending doubts.
 Notes taken by his students were eventually published.
 Bertrand Russell used to sit in on his classes, as did several of the other Cambridge professors.
 For good reason–they were hearing thoughts that they had never read or thought of.
 Russell called him “the most perfect example I have ever known of genius.”

 Where did it get him?
-Eventually, Wittgenstein quit Cambridge’s philosophy department when he realized he didn’t have the answers he needed.
+Eventually, Wittgenstein quit the famed Cambridge’s philosophy department when he realized he couldn’t find the answers he needed.
 Philosophy at the highest level was a waste of time.
 For 10 years he worked as a gardener, never telling his fellow workers that he had been a professor at Cambridge.
-He came back to the university when he figured his way out of the traps logical positivism had led him to.
+He came back to the university when he figured his way out of the traps logical positivism had led everyone to.
 The answer was “ordinary language” philosophy.
 His fellow gardeners were able to avoid the mazes his colleagues at Cambridge created for themselves.
 They should recapture their original uncorrupted intelligence to find answers.

 A similar story about Socrates.
 When someone told him he was the wisest of all philosophers he had his doubts.
 So he went to hear other philosophers’ teachings.
 Many knew things he didn’t know, but he had one unique quality, which he decided made him wiser than any of them.
 He knew when he didn’t know something.

-A last, certainly sentimental and embarrassing confession.
-Probably as a result of pre-frontal syndrome, which happens to elderly people, tears come to my eyes every time I watch this one scene in Dr. Zhivago.
+Probably as a result of pre-frontal syndrome, which happens to elderly people, tears come to my eyes easily.
+A last, certainly sentimental and embarrassing confession is needed.
+When I watch this one scene in Dr. Zhivago I tear up.
 Zhivago is dead.
 His brother thinks he has found Zhivago’s long lost daughter, now grown up.
 He tells her all about her father, his greatness as a poet, his love of Lara.

 “This man was your father.
 Why won’t you believe it?
 Don’t you want to believe it?”